wp-plugins/quatriceps/readme.txt

 = Can I try out the service ? =

 Yes, 250 points are granted with signup, and another 250 points are granted the first of every month.
-This should be enough for users to take advantage of a particular service without any purchase.

 = How does the point system work ? =